rhysmoggs/ms3-cocktail/README.md

 Make sure to that you have a MongoDB account.

 1. Create a cluster (https://www.mongodb.com/basics/clusters/mongodb-cluster-setup).
 This project uses a shared cluster.
 Choose the closest region to you which is free to use.
-Free cluster tier and then name your cluster ("myFirstCluster", in this project).
+Free cluster tier and then name your `<CLUSTER>` ("myFirstCluster", in this project).
 2. In Database Access, add a new database user (https://www.mongodb.com/docs/atlas/security-add-mongodb-users/#add-database-users).
 3. In Network Access, click add IP address and choose 'Allow Access From Anywhere'.
 Input the IP of your hosts here to add further security.
-4. In the newly created Cluster, click on Create a Database and under Database Name, enter "cocktails"
+4. In the newly created `<CLUSTER>`, click on Create a Database and under Database Name, enter a `<DATABASE>` name, ("my_cocktails", in this project)
-5. Under Collection, enter "recipes".
+5. Under collection name, enter `<COLLECTION>` ("recipes", in this project).
-6. within the cocktails database, click on Create Collection button and enter any other collections you wish to store.
+6. Within the `<DATABASE>` ("my_cocktails"), click on Create Collection button and enter any other collections you wish to store.
-7. within each collection, click on Insert Document, and enter the key-value paris you wish to store in your document.
+7. Within each collection, click on Insert Document, and enter the key-value pairs you wish to store in your document.
 For this project, the following key names and value data types were stored:
     ```
     cocktail_name: <string>
     category_name: <string>